 Safety

-Visiting Tembe Elephant Park is very safe in our opinion.
-All South Africa’s parks and reserves are virtually crime free.
-As is the case all over the world, crime issues tend to be in the cities.
-Normal precautions should be taken when visiting urban centers on a self-drive safari.
-Click on ‘Cities & Urban Areas: Safety Precautions’ below for more info.
+Visiting Tembe Elephant Park is very safe, in our opinion.
+All of South Africa’s parks and reserves are virtually crime-free.
+As is the case all over the world, crime tends to occur in the cities.
+Normal precautions should be taken when visiting urban centers on a .
+See ‘Cities & Urban Areas: Safety Precautions’ below for more information.

 - General Travel Safety Precautions